idaholab/moose/framework/doc/content/syntax/Executioner/FixedPointAlgorithms/index.md

 Relaxation, or acceleration (cf secant/Steffensen's method), is performed on variables or postprocessors.
 These two objects encompass most of the data transfers that are performed when coupling several applications.

+!alert note
+The fixed point iteration algorithms work to converge within a time step.
+They do not attempt to use a previous time step solution, or lag part or all of the solution vector.
+Lagging can still be achieved using postprocessors, auxiliary variables, or other constructs, and transferring them at the beginning / end of a time step.

 ## Picard fixed point iterations

 Picard iterations are the default fixed point iteration algorithm.
 They may be relaxed, with a relaxation factor specified for the